-The intent of the instant proposal is to utilize the flexibility of the comprehensive design zone to develop an employment park that provides uses in a manner which will retain the dominant employment and institutional character of the area, and to improve the overall quality of employment and institutional centers in Prince George's County, in accordance with the purposes of the E-I-A Zone.
-The project will provide a significant tax base and employment opportunities (including the addition of over 5,000 well-paying jobs) for citizens of the county and will promote the health, safety, and welfare of present and future inhabitants of the regional district.
+The intent of the proposal is to utilize the flexibility of the comprehensive design zone to develop an employment park that provides uses in a manner which will retain the dominant employment and institutional character of the area, and to improve the overall quality of employment and institutional centers in Prince George's County, in accordance with the purposes of the E-I-A Zone.
+The project will provide a significant tax base and employment opportunities for citizens of the county and will promote the health, safety, and welfare of present and future inhabitants of the regional district.
 Further, the required PPS process will ensure that adequate public facilities have been fully provided, in accordance with the requirements of Subtitle 24.
 These public facilities include adequate transportation systems either existing or planned (or to be provided by the applicant).
 The property will also be served by public water and sewer facilities, as well as adequate police and fire facilities.
+The subject application remains in conformance with this standard.